whatnote/BrackenPenTurner/README.md

     - See individual item details
     - see all items for sale
     - able to view the total of your current purchases.
-    - able to puchase refils
+    - able to puchase pen refils
-    - able to purchase select accessories .
+    - able to purchase select accessories
+    - able to purchase without having an account

 - Site Browser
-    - Rigester for an account
+    - able Rigester for an account
     - able to log in and log out
     - recovery of forgotten password
-    - personalised profile

 - sorting and searching
-    - Sort the list of available pen
+    - Sort the list of available pens by price
     - sort a specific type of pen
     - Search for a product be name or description

 - Purchasing and checkout
-    - able to puchase as a one off user.
+    - able to puchase as a one off user
-    - able to puchase when logged in.
+    - able to puchase when logged in

 - Site Admin
     - able to add new pens to the site